in

 50 Cent has previously addressed his strained relationship with his son.

-Back in 2020, he did an Instagram live with Van Lathan where the Expendables 4 actor explained: “I didn’t think that success would cost me my first-born, but it’s the situation it is.
+He did an Instagram live with Van Lathan and explained: “I didn’t think that success would cost me my firstborn, but it’s the situation it is.

 “My grandfather used to say, ‘If it rattles like a snake and slithers like a snake, is it a snake or do you need to be bit?’.